From jail, Venezuela protest leader urges resistance

 "To the youth, to the protesters, I ask you to stay firm against violence, and to stay organized and disciplined.
 This is everyone's struggle."

-Once again, the worst trouble on Friday appeared to be in the western border town of San Cristobal, which residents are calling a "war zone" with running battles between students and security forces on barricaded streets for days.
+Once again, the worst trouble on Friday appeared to be in the western border town of San Cristobal, which residents are calling a "war zone," with running battles for days between students and security forces on barricaded streets.

 There was also trouble in Merida, another Andean town, and protesters blocked a few streets again in Caracas on Friday.